pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Store Tiles For Offline Use

 If enabled, allows map tiles to be stored on the device when they are queried from the web or companion app.
 Enabling this can extend the capacity of [Tile Cache Size](#tile-cache-size) and allows for extra tiles to be stored on device if the same part of the route is visited twice.
 It is generally a good idea to have this setting on, since it should save battery power and improve performance.
+You should set `Store Tiles For Offline Use` to false if you want to have an area of the map downloaded, and do not want any new tile downloads to overwrite the stored tiles.

 ### Only Use Stored Tiles (no ble data)